dhniels/imlay-plumbing/site/collections/_projects/2021-01-08-quiet-lake.md

 **Tankless Water Heaters**

 However, converting your water heater to a tankless model is a valuable upgrade for any home.
-These units last longer, use less energy, offer endless hot water and&nbsp;*can*&nbsp;reduce utility bills.&nbsp;
+These units last longer, use less energy, offer endless hot water and *can* reduce utility bills.

 While tankless water heaters are the new trend right now, we still recommend traditional tank water heaters in most cases.